The Comprehensive Guide to Fees Involved in Renting an Apartment

 Summary

-Renting an apartment can come with many fees beyond just the monthly rent.
+Renting an apartment can come with many fees beyond just the monthly rent depending on what state you live in.
 Understanding these costs before signing a lease is important in order to budget and avoid any surprises later on.
-Some of the most common fees include security deposits, pet deposits, parking fees, late payment fees, utilities and termination fees.
+Some of the most common fees include security deposits, parking fees, lock and key fees and utilities.
 Before signing a lease, be sure to ask the landlord or management company about any additional fees that may apply and to get a clear understanding of the costs involved in renting an apartment.

 Homes for rent: Boston Apartment Rentals